otto-de/leinsync/README.md

 At the beginning, we synchronized those shared code by hand, which was of course not very comfortable.
 So we wrote `sync`to make this task automatically.

 # Sync Plugin
-`sync` is a Leiningen plugin to synchronize shared codebase between between clojure projects. `sync` makes a strong assumption about the file structure of  the shared projects, created by Leiningen, like this:
+`sync` is a Leiningen plugin to synchronize shared codebase between clojure projects. `sync` makes a strong assumption about the file structure of  the shared projects, created by Leiningen, like this:

 ``` ruby
 container-folder/